dowlinglab/HFC-FFO/README.md

-# Machine Learning Enabled Development of Accurate Force Fields for Hydrofluorocarbons
+# Machine Learning-Enabled Development of Accurate Force Fields for Refrigerants
 Authors: Ning Wang, Montana Carlozo, Eliseo Marin-Rimoldi, Bridgette Belfort, Alexander W. Dowling, and Edward J. Maginn
 <!-- Introduction: Provide a brief introduction to the project, including its purpose, goals, and any key features or benefits. -->
 ## Introduction